jbakosi/xyst/README.md

 _Xyst_ is a Navier-Stokes solver for engineering flows.

-Our ultimate goal is to simulate engineering problems with a production-quality code that is extensible and maintainable, using hardware resources efficiently, even for problems with a priori unknown, heterogeneous, and dynamic load distribution.
+The goal of this project is to simulate engineering problems with a production-quality code that is extensible and maintainable, using hardware resources efficiently, even for problems with a priori unknown, heterogeneous, and dynamic compute-load distribution.

 The software implementation facilitates the effective use of hardware of any size, from laptops to the largest distributed-memory clusters, by combining